Rhode Island T. F. Green International Airport: Ground transportation

-The airport is located directly adjacent to the Northeast Corridor, and includes a station served by the MBTA commuter rail on the Providence/Stoughton Line.
+The airport is located directly adjacent to the Northeast Corridor and is connected to T. F. Green Airport station served by the MBTA on the Providence/Stoughton Line.
 The station was constructed in October 2010 and opened in November 2011, and includes an elevated walkway to the terminal, a rental car garage, and a large parking area.
-Upon opening in December 2010, the line initially only operated between Providence and Boston, but it has been expanded twice, first to T.F.
-Green in November 2011 and then to Wickford Junction in April 2012.
+Upon opening in December 2010, the station saw limited service to Providence and Boston.
+In 2011, train service was expanded to 10 daily round trips, and in 2012 service was extended south when Wickford Junction opened.
 Travel time to South Station in Boston is about 85 minutes, while the travel times to both Providence and to Wickford Junction are about 15 minutes.
-Amtrak does not stop at the station; however, a long-term proposal to reroute and modernize Amtrak's Northeast Corridor service would include a stop at the station.
+Amtrak does not stop at the station; however, the state has long-studied the feasibility of a stop and is currently conducting a preliminary engineering study.

 T. F. Green Airport has direct access to I-95 via the T. F. Green Airport Connector Road, a 1.1 mi freeway.
 The airport is served by major car rental companies as well as by local taxi and limousine services.

 The Rhode Island Public Transit Authority (RIPTA) offers public bus transportation to and from the cities of Providence (Kennedy Plaza in downtown Providence) and Newport.
-Plymouth and Brockton Bus offers bus transportation to Fall River, New Bedford, Sagamore, Barnstable, and Hyannis.